 There were also parallel advancements in the technology such as the development of a device by Bell Laboratories that could understand more than one person’s voice.

 A major breakthrough was the development of the hidden Markov model which used statistics to determine the probability of a word originating from an unknown sound.
 It did not rely on speech patterns or fixed templates.
 Many of these programs made their way into industries and business applications.

-A doll was also made for children in 1987; it was known as Julie’ and it could be trained by children to respond to their speech.
-But speech recognition systems of the 80s had one flaw: you had to take a break between each spoken word.
+A doll was also made for children in 1987.
+It was known as Julie and it could be trained by children to respond to their speech.
+But speech recognition systems of the 80’s had one flaw – You had to take a break between each spoken word.